 - A minor Shove is initially successful, but both the Shove and the Smack lead to less pro-social behaviour when applied over time.

-- Notable significant differences were found for the following individual differences:
+- Notable significant differences were found that altered the response to a Smack, Shove, Hug or Nudge:

 - Participatory citizenship: Participants with higher levels of participatory citizenship contribute larger amounts to the public good.